dagmara1223/end-to-end-data-ml-project/README.md

 - ☑️ Creating basic group-based insights, like survival rate by gender and class

 During the initial data analysis, I identified several data quality issues and made following cleaning decisions:
-- Removed the Cabin column due to nearly 80& missing values.
+- Removed the Cabin column due to nearly 80% missing values.
 This feature also showed no significant impact on the target variable (Survival).
 - Dropped 2 rows with missing values in the Embarked column.
 Given the small number of missing entries and their potential importance for modeling, these rows were removed to simplify preprocessing.
 - The problem with column age, with 177 missing values will be solved in Python Analysis part.

 ***RESULTS PATH(directory in my repo)***: SQL
+### 4. CDC
+In real-world scenarios, data in the source table often changes — new rows are added, others are updated or deleted.
+CDC (Change Data Capture) helps us track these changes by capturing them and saving to a separate table.
+This allows us to keep a history of changes, support incremental loads, and maintain a lightweight backup of modified data.
+This step is 100% additional.

-### 4. ETL (MySQL -> CSV) ✅
+### 5. ETL (MySQL -> CSV) ✅
 Tools: SSIS, SSMS
 Before moving forward with advanced analysis and machine learning, I extracted the cleaned dataset from MySQL and saved it as a CSV file.
 - ☑️ Create new Integration Services Project in SSIS.